Day 12 of 2026 baseball books: Universally accepted abstract daydreaming

 Is it OK to create escapism — a religion of baseball — from a chaotic reality?
 Can it then be bound up and preserved for future generations?

-For context, it landed a year before the Baseball Encyclopedia came out to give everyone access to anyone who ever set foot on an MLB field.
-Fantasy baseball games that competed for attention and imagination go back to the 1930s, when Clifford Van Beek designed a board game called National Pastime, which contained customized baseball cards of player that took life upon a dice roll.
+Fantasy baseball games go back to the 1930s, so Cooper had some ramp-up time for this.
+Clifford Van Beek designed a board game back then called National Pastime, which contained customized baseball cards of player that took life upon a dice roll.
 More kids geeked out over APBA — the American Professional Baseball Association — when it came out in 1951.
 Again, dice included.
 The Strat-O-Matic board game emerged in the late 1950s, hit retail stores in 1961, and — maybe because of Coover’s book, maybe because of SABR launch, maybe because it saw a new future — supersized itself with an advanced strategy version in 1971.

 But in those cases, the user had existing stats based on real players.
+Coover had a new spin, an almost sinister plan, to exploit.

+With Coover’s UBA, Inc., it’s a grown man in some kind of mental illness spiral as his game gets too real for him.
+It’s unnerving.
 Even his work pal, Lou Engel, who looks out for his well being at the Offices of Dunkelmann, Zauber & Ziffenblatt, tries to hang in there with him and allows himself to come to Henry’s apartment to give the game a try amidst the beer cans and pastrami sandwiches.
 Turns out, it’s not Lou’s thing.
 He’d rather escape his own reality at a movie theater.

-You have to grasp that fact that “real baseball bored” Henry.
-He could get his head around patterns, data, strategy vs. luck.
-Making up his own names that “gave the league its sense of fulfillment and failure and emotion.”
-He would admit that a real game’s scorecard “were enough … I didn’t need the games.”
-The dice and Henry’s charts and journalistic documentary were only “the mechanics to the drama, not the drama itself.”
-Henry understood in his job of accounting, as well as in this fantasy baseball world, without numbers or measurements, there would be no recording of history.
+Henry understood how in his real job of accounting, as well as in this fantasy baseball world, the absence of numbers or measurements meant there was no recording of history.
 And once in a while, Henry would even give a glimpse of real history — a reference on page 189, for example, to the death of Jim Creighton in 1892 (see a review of a book about that circumstance).

-Now it’s got us daydreaming.
-Imagine J. Henry Waugh, a baseball Walter Mitty, portrayed in a Hollywood film — whether or not Professor Dave might object.
 If not Anthony Perkins reprising “Psycho,” there’s Robert De Niro from any one of three rolls — Gil Renard from “The Fan,” Max Cady in “Cape Fear,” or Rupert Pupkin from “The King of Comedy” We won’t even go as far as Travis Bickle in “Taxi Driver.”
-In the hands a Wes Anderson, we’d be better entertained with a Jason Schwartzman-Bill Murray pairing of Henry and Lou.
-Then we’d know it was OK to laugh at very dark places (and it would be visually amazing).

-It’s not out of the question to just get out an iPhone and make your own movie version.
+It’s not out of the question to just get out an iPhone and make your own movie version:

-In the new introduction by New York author Ben Marcus, justifying this latest release reflects on Coover’s recent passing and how “Coover could execute a perfect baseball story, sound every expected note — then use that perfection to detonate the form from within. …He showed he had literary genres down cold, which is possibly why he could trigger their collapse with such disruptive invention and glee …
+In the new introduction by New York author Ben Marcus, it justifies this latest release because “Coover could execute a perfect baseball story, sound every expected note — then use that perfection to detonate the form from within. … He showed he had literary genres down cold, which is possibly why he could trigger their collapse with such disruptive invention and glee …

 “By the end, we watch imaginary characters conduct their own weird ceremonies in some distant future, well after Henry himself presumably died.
 They’re still playing out the consequences of an unfortunate roll of the dice, turning into myth, unable to escape the history of their career set in motion.
 The game, if it is a game, continues without the man who invented it.”